weshowe/HyperElect-Simulation/README.md

 # HyperElect-Simulation
 A Go program that simulates oriented hypercube networks and runs the HyperElect leader election algorithm to determine message and time complexity relative to the algorithm's theoretical upper bound.
-Oriented hypercubes of size 2^k are created where individual nodes are represented as goroutines that communicate with each other across their respective links.
+Oriented hypercubes of size 2^k are created where individual nodes are represented as goroutines that communicate with each other across their respective k links.
+IDs are assigned randomly with each simulation, with an ID of 0 being the lowest in all cases.
 Reference: https://doi.org/10.1006/jpdc.1996.0026

 To run the program, navigate to the program directory and run main.go.exe.
 By default, the program runs 100 simulations for a hypercube of dimension 5 and does not print debug statements.
 However, optional